roman-milk/roman-milk.github.io/a-summer-with-gina.md

+===

- ****** A Summer with Gina ****** bygeronimo_appleby© I sat on the end of the bed and listened, expecting to hear the couple come upstairs.
+I sat on the end of the bed and listened, expecting to hear the couple come upstairs.
 Gina had taken a look around the house the previous afternoon, and much to my delight had lingered for a cup of tea afterwards.
 She knew where the room allocated for her tryst was located, just along the hall from my bedroom.
 She also knew my room was out of bounds, so I had little concern about discovery, unless her boyfriend had ideas of snooping about the place of course.

  So I sat and waited, lurking in my own home, an interloper.
 But as the minutes passed and there were no sounds of anyone coming up the stairs I decided to risk a peep past the door.